lumeilevel/NNDL_project2/README.md

 ## Batch Normalization

-Use baseline VGG16 to compare the effect of batch normalization on loss landscape.
+Use baseline **VGG-A** to compare the effect of batch normalization on loss landscape.

 ![loss_landscape](log/loss-landscape.png)